mihasm/obsidian-autosave-control/README.md

 ## Target Operating Systems

-The Custom File Lock Plugin is designed to be platform-independent.
+The Obsidian Autosave Control is designed to be platform-independent.

 ## Installation